 Time off will be granted for internship/residency interviews during the 4th year up to a maximum of twenty (20) days.
 However, no more than five days (which would include interview days, travel days, and occurring holidays) may be missed during any four-week rotation block.
-Students in the PCSP pathway may not exceed three interview days per timeslot.
+Students in the PCSP pathway may not exceed three interview days per time slot.

 Again, permission must be cleared in advance with the aforementioned offices-precepting physician, DME/Regional Dean, and LECOM Clinical Education.
-Any time missed beyond five days will result in review by the appropriate Clinical Dean with actions for remediation, time make up, and SPG referral.
+Any time missed beyond five days will result in the review by the appropriate Clinical Dean with actions for remediation, remediation, failing the rotation, and SPG referral.